LED Automotive Bulbs—Easy and Effective Vehicle Lighting Upgrades for Everything

 The first huge upgrade in relation to brightness were HID headlights.
 HID headlights were first used on a mass-produced vehicle in 1991 by BMW on their top of the line 7-Series cars.
 It took until 1997 for Ford to introduce the first American car using this technology, the Lincoln Mark VIII.
 HIDs were over twice as bright when compared to a conventional halogen and lasted two to eight times as long.
 The downsides being the cost, reliability, and complexity.
 HID car bulbs could be ten times more expensive than halogen bulbs, and while HID bulbs last longer, the ballasts required to run them often fail before the bulb does.
 This technology was only practical for headlights due to the high complexity and cost in addition to the technology's weakness in relation to power-cycling.
 For that reason, HID headlights became more of a luxury, top-end option for vehicles.

+Fast forward a few more years and LEDs entered the automotive scene and were an instant sensation.
+Beginning largely as brake, reverse, turn, and tail lights before moving on to headlights, LED car bulbs have five to ten times the lifespan of the longest-lasting HIDs and are just as bright or brighter than halogen and incandescent car bulbs.
 While OEM marker, turn, and tail lights have been around much longer, OEM LED headlights have only been around in the US since Lexus introduced the first model using them in 2007.
 Even so, it still took several more years before the technology reached more common vehicles, like the Ford F-150 in 2015.
 LEDs over recent years have become increasingly smaller and more dependable, all while becoming more affordable at the same time.
 The lower power consumption and reduced heat needed to function mean components are designed to last longer.
 Due to the compact size, LED headlight bulbs not only can replace halogen headlights, LED car bulbs can replace virtually every bulb in your vehicle.
 LED automotive bulbs reduce wasted energy and maintenance costs drastically, increasing visibility and safety, and giving vintage and new vehicles an up-to-date or modern look—all at a similar cost to the outdated technology that has been around for 60+ years.

 Compatibility: Determining the Right LED Automotive Bulb